Dragon Quest Island Theme Park in Japan Review — Worth It?

 In total, we spent a whopping 4.5 hours at Dragon Quest Island but we also took a break to eat at Luida’s Bar and look at souvenirs.

 Overall, we had a great time visiting Dragon Quest Island (minus the heat).
-We truly felt like we were in the game and it was fun solving the puzzles and battling enemies.
+We truly felt like we were a part of the Dragon Quest world and it was fun solving the puzzles and battling enemies.
 The figures throughout the island featuring slime and other enemies like the killing machine were also really fun to find and take photos with.

 My only gripe is that I wish there was an indoor building in the town with a bench to sit down and rest since there’s so much walking.
 The only air-conditioned place you can do this is Luida’s Bar but you have to walk a little bit to get there and you need to order something.